Updated: Mar 23

 The World is Your Oyster

-The costs of living in major metropolitan areas are now subsidized below that of rural developments, contrary to the Big City living of the early 21st-Century.
+Contrary to the Big City living of the early 21st-Century, the costs of living in major metropolitan areas are now subsidized below that of rural developments.
 Governments finally recognize the value of the network effect and the benefits of life in an efficient, colony-style arrangement.
 Looks like nature (ahem… bees) had it right all along.
 Remember, the world is now 3 billion people larger than half a century ago — thousands of cities have sprung up over the years with the sole purpose of housing our newcomers.
 These labyrinths were constructed to alleviate the strained infrastructure of the 2020s and, unintended by their creators, offer a nearly endless list of locations worldwide that will suit you nicely.

 Where I Live